ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4270-breakout-board/at-command-manual.md

 The RAK4270 Breakout Board exposes serial communication on the **UART1 port** via **UART1_TX/PA9** and **UART1_RX/PA10**.
 The default UART1 parameters are **115200 baud rate, 8 data bits, no parity, and 1 stop bit (8-N-1)**.
 This port also supports firmware upgrades.

 Additionally, the RAK4270 Breakout Board provides a second serial port, **UART2**, accessible via **UART2_TX/PA2** and **UART2_RX/PA3**.
-UART2 can serve as an alternative to UART1 for sending AT commands or for custom firmware development using <a href="https://docs.rakwireless.com/product-categories/software-apis-and-libraries/rui/" target="_blank">RUI</a>.
+UART2 can serve as an alternative to UART1 for sending AT commands or for custom firmware development using [RUI](https://docs.rakwireless.com/product-categories/software-apis-and-libraries/rui/).
 The default parameters for UART2 are **115200 baud rate, 8 data bits, no parity, and 1 stop bit (8-N-1)**.

-To get familiar with the pin distribution and other hardware details, refer to <a href="https://docs.rakwireless.com/product-categories/wisduo/rak4270-breakout-board/datasheet/#hardware" target="_blank">RAK4270 Breakout Board Datasheet</a>.
+To get familiar with the pin distribution and other hardware details, refer to [RAK4270 Breakout Board Datasheet](https://docs.rakwireless.com/product-categories/wisduo/rak4270-breakout-board/datasheet/#hardware).

 If only one UART is used in your project, it is recommended that you dedicate UART2 for AT commands and UART1 is reserved for firmware upgrade.

 ## AT Command Syntax